xelato/wasm-action/README.md

 Commands:
   pull  Pull from a WebAssembly registry push  Push to a WebAssembly registry
-$ uv run wasm-action pull --help
+$ uvx wasm-action pull --help
 Usage: wasm-action pull [OPTIONS]

   Pull from a WebAssembly registry